Skip to main content

 If you or a loved one are ready to stop waiting, contact us to discuss Thoroughbred Wellness and Recovery’s medical detox program and start safely today.

-How Much Does Detox Cost?
+How Much Does Drug Detox Cost?
 Drug & Alcohol Detox Pricing Guide (2025)

 Detox costs can feel overwhelming when you or someone you love needs help right away.